 - a.
+Declare that Plan H2316, as adopted and ratified in House Bill 1000 in 2023, unlawfully dilutes minorities' voting rights, through intentional discrimination in violation the Fourteenth Amendment and the Fifteenth Amendment; - b.
+Declare that Congressional Plan C2193, as adopted in Senate Bill 6 unlawfully dilutes minorities' voting rights, through intentional discrimination in violation, of the Fourteenth Amendment and the Fifteenth Amendment;

-Declare that House Bill 1, Senate Bill 6, and Senate Bill 7 violate Section 2 of the Voting Rights Act as to the districts and regions described in this Complaint; - b.
-Declare that House Bill 1, Senate Bill 6, and Senate Bill 7 are unconstitutional and violate the Equal Protection Clause of the Fourteenth Amendment and the Fifteenth Amendment because they were drawn with racially discriminatory intent; - c.
-Declare that House Bill 1, Senate Bill 6, and Senate Bill 7 violate the Fourteenth Amendment's one person-one vote principle by manipulating population deviations for impermissible purposes as described in this Complaint; - d.
-Declare that House Bill 1, Senate Bill 6, and Senate Bill 7 violate the Fourteenth and Fifteenth Amendment by making race a predominant factor in the drawing of certain districts without a compelling justification for doing so; - e.
-Permanently enjoin Defendants from calling, holding, supervising or certifying any elections under Texas House Plan H2316, Congressional Plan C2193, and SBOE Plan E2106.
+- c.
+Declare that Plan H2316, as adopted and ratified in House Bill 1000 in 2023, violates the Fourteenth Amendment's one person-one vote principle by manipulating population deviations for impermissible purposes as described in this Complaint; - d.
+Declare that Plan H2316, as adopted and ratified in House Bill 1000 in 2023, and Congressional Plan C2193, as adopted in Senate Bill 6, violate the Fourteenth and Fifteenth Amendment by making race a predominant factor in the drawing of certain districts without a compelling justification for doing so; - e.
+Declare that Plan H2316 and Plan C2193 violates the discriminatory results prong of Section 2 of the Voting Rights Act by failing to draw additional House districts in El Paso, Harris County, and Central Texas, and congressional districts in the Dallas/Fort-Worth area and Houston area in which Latino voters can elect candidates of their choice; - f.
+Permanently enjoin Defendants from calling, holding, supervising or certifying any elections under Texas House Plan H2316 and Congressional Plan C2193.
 Plaintiff has no adequate remedy at law other than the judicial relief sought herein, and unless the Defendants are enjoined from using the foregoing plans, plaintiff and plaintiff's members will be irreparably harmed by the continued violation of their statutory and constitutional rights;